• Skip to primary navigation

 4 image collage showing how to prepare and marinate the chicken pieces.

 1. Add water gradually and combine everything well, until it forms a smooth, thick, sticky batter.
-Set it aside for 10 mins.
+Set it aside for 15 minutes.

 2. Heat the oil over medium-high heat.
 Once the oil is hot, drop the chicken pieces using a spoon.

 4. Remove them from the oil and transfer them to a cooling rack or a paper towel.
-Serve with yoghurt mint sauce or a choice of dipping sauce.
+Serve with yoghurt, mint sauce, or a choice of dipping sauce.

 4 image collage showing how to fry battered chicken pieces.

-• Rest the batter for at least 15 minutes before frying.
+Note: Rest the batter for at least 15 minutes before frying.
 This will allow the batter to absorb the flavour, become thicker, and easier to handle.

 A white bowl containing Indian-style fried battered chicken balls.